A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Methods

 \subsection{Within-sample inference}

-Given sample $s$, we test the null hypothesis of no spatial clustering ($H_{0}$) against the alternative hypothesis of spatial clustering ($H_{1}$) for univariate cell organization, or the null hypothesis of no spatial colocalization ($H'_{0}$) against the alternative of spatial colocalization ($H'_{1}$) for bivariate.
+Given sample $s$ and radius $r$, we conduct one-sided tests for positive excess spatial clustering or colocalization relative to the permutation-null benchmark.
+For the univariate statistic, the null hypothesis is the proportional-intensity, or random-labeling, null under which cell labels are exchangeable conditional on the observed cell locations and cell counts.
+The one-sided alternative is positive excess clustering, meaning that $\hat{K}_{s}(r) > \ep(K_{s}(r))$.
+The bivariate colocalization test is defined analogously, with the one-sided alternative $\hat{K}_{sc}(r) > \ep(K_{sc}(r))$.
 Based on the results from Section \ref{subsec:expect}, we use the following test statistic to quantify immune cell clustering in the sample:

-To quantify immune cell colocalization, we substitute $K_{s}(r)$, $\ep\left(K_{s}(r)\right)$, and $\var\left(K_{s}(r)\right)$ with $K_{sc}(r)$, $\ep\left(K_{sc}(r)\right)$, and $\var\left(K_{sc}(r)\right)$, respectively, in Equation (\ref{eq:Z}) to obtain $Z_{K_{sc}}(r)$.
+To quantify immune cell colocalization, we substitute $\hat{K}_{s}(r)$, $\ep\left(K_{s}(r)\right)$, and $\var\left(K_{s}(r)\right)$ with $\hat{K}_{sc}(r)$, $\ep\left(K_{sc}(r)\right)$, and $\var\left(K_{sc}(r)\right)$, respectively, in Equation (\ref{eq:Z}) to obtain $Z_{K_{sc}}(r)$.
 Large positive values of $Z_{K_{s}}(r)$ and $Z_{K_{sc}}(r)$ provide evidence against the null hypotheses.